PocketDeck/qr-gen/README.md

 ## Running Tests

 The project includes unit tests to verify the functionality of core components.
+Testing requires a POSIX-complient system and the following tools:
+- `curl`
+- `imagemagick`
+- `awk`
 To run the tests:

 ```bash
 make -s test